Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 Screenshot: Luban

 – Timer.
-If for 3D printing timer was OK, then for the laser jobs it was inaccurate, but overall gives an idea if the job will take 2 hours or 20 hours.
+If the 3D printing timer was OK, then it was inaccurate for the laser jobs, but overall, it gives an idea of whether the job will take 2 hours or 20 hours.

 – Materials.
 There is a wide range of materials for laser cutting and engraving on the official website

-In my latest Snapmaker 40W Laser Module review, I featured a massive .SVG collection in Luban, Snapmaker Software.
-This includes quick templates and designs ideal for creating logos and banners.
-The full collection is readily accessible via ‘Insert Shape – Online Library,’ allowing you to add designs to your workspace effortlessly.
+In my latest Snapmaker 40W Laser Module review, I featured a massive collection of quick templates and designs ideal for creating logos and banners.
+The full collection is readily accessible via ‘Insert Shape—Online Library,’ allowing you to add designs to your workspace effortlessly.

 Luban Templates for Laser and CNC Jobs